jivanyatra/sandhya_api/README.md

 # Plan
 ### API
-Run a backend in FastAPI to take requests, check a redis cache, and if nothing's there, call a lambda which then populates the cache.
+Run a backend in ~~FastAPI~~ starlette-api (for fun and profit) to take requests, check a redis cache, and if nothing's there, call a lambda which then populates the cache.
 Should go by lat/long and date.

 ### Cache + Lambda
 Write a lambda that takes lat/long, date, and tz (opt), and returns the sunrise, solar noon, and sunset times, in tz if specified or UTC if not.